rgrrrrrba/rgrrrrrba.github.io/projects.md

 This is both an experiment in lean engineering (I'm using [LiteDb](https://www.litedb.org/) and [Lucene.net](https://lucenenet.apache.org/) in the backend) and in learning Blazor more fully.

+Here's the [launch post](/partsbin-release-0-1) that talks about the early development work a bit more.